-- Health of the economy/consumer spending – When people are buying fewer things, there are fewer shipments to go around.
-If you work a single region that relies heavily on specific industries – agriculture, for example, or cars – an economic surprise like new tariffs or a plant closure can make or break your trucking business.
+- The health of the economy/consumer spending – When people are buying fewer things, there are fewer shipments to go around.
+If you work a single region that relies heavily on specific industries – agriculture, for example or cars – an economic surprise like new tariffs or a plant closure can make or break your trucking business.

 Uber Freight Requirements

-- A truck and trailer (53’ dry van or reefer only, for now)
+- A truck and trailer (53’ dry van, flatbed, or reefer only, for now)

 - Your own DOT Motor Carrier number